Overview

 Install Firefox

 In order to download Nessus, we will need to install a web browser that is compatible with modern websites.
+The Internet Explorer installed is not supported by Tenable’s website.

-Open PowerShell and run:
+Open PowerShell or CMD and run:

 Invoke-WebRequest -Uri 'https://download.mozilla.org/?product=firefox-latest&os=win64&lang=en-US' -OutFile 'C:\firefox.exe' ; Start-Process 'C:\firefox.exe' /S